Wolf3s/xbmc4xbox-python/python/Doc/library/email.parser.rst

 * Most non-\ :mimetype:`multipart` type messages are parsed as a single message object with a string payload.
-These objects will return ``False`` for :meth:`~email.message.Message.is_multipart`.
-Their :meth:`~email.message.Message.get_payload` method will return a string object.
+These objects will return ``False`` for :meth:`is_multipart`.
+Their :meth:`get_payload` method will return a string object.

 * All :mimetype:`multipart` type messages will be parsed as a container message object with a list of sub-message objects for their payload.
-The outer container message will return ``True`` for :meth:`~email.message.Message.is_multipart` and their :meth:`~email.message.Message.get_payload` method will return the list of :class:`~email.message.Message` subparts.
+The outer container message will return ``True`` for :meth:`is_multipart` and their :meth:`get_payload` method will return the list of :class:`~email.message.Message` subparts.

 * Most messages with a content type of :mimetype:`message/\*` (e.g.
   :mimetype:`message/delivery-status` and :mimetype:`message/rfc822`) will also be
   parsed as container object containing a list payload of length 1.
-Their :meth:`~email.message.Message.is_multipart` method will return ``True``.
+Their :meth:`is_multipart` method will return ``True``.
 The single element in the list payload will be a sub-message object.

 * Some non-standards compliant messages may not be internally consistent about their :mimetype:`multipart`\ -edness.
-Such messages may have a :mailheader:`Content-Type` header of type :mimetype:`multipart`, but their :meth:`~email.message.Message.is_multipart` method may return ``False``.
-  If such messages were parsed with the :class:`~email.parser.FeedParser`, they will have an instance of the :class:`~email.errors.MultipartInvariantViolationDefect` class in their *defects* attribute list.
+Such messages may have a :mailheader:`Content-Type` header of type :mimetype:`multipart`, but their :meth:`is_multipart` method may return ``False``.
+If such messages were parsed with the :class:`FeedParser`, they will have an instance of the :class:`MultipartInvariantViolationDefect` class in their *defects* attribute list.
 See :mod:`email.errors` for details.

 .. rubric:: Footnotes

-.. [#] As of email package version 3.0, introduced in Python 2.4, the classic :class:`~email.parser.Parser` was re-implemented in terms of the :class:`~email.parser.FeedParser`, so the semantics and results are identical between the two parsers.
+.. [#] As of email package version 3.0, introduced in Python 2.4, the classic :class:`Parser` was re-implemented in terms of the :class:`FeedParser`, so the semantics and results are identical between the two parsers.